 Notable Favourite movies: Shaun of The Dead, Hot Fuzz, Paul

 Jamie Foxx - born Eric Marlon Bishop in Texas, chose the surname Foxx as a tribute to the comedian Red Foxx.
 He first appeared on In Living Color alongside Jim Carrey and the other Wayons Brothers and sister, Kim.
 Jamie's movie debut came in Toys in a supporting role along with Robin Williams.
-After a successful 5 season run on his self-titled sitcom, The Jamie Foxx Show, up to 2001 he turned his attentions to being a film star.
+After a successful 5 season run on his self-titled sitcom, The Jamie Foxx Show, up to 2001 he turned his attention to being a film star.
 After his star turn in Ray, his follow-up efforts have been a mixed bag, although I did enjoy Collateral.
 That, along with Jamie's musical abilities as a singer, makes him no one-trick pony.

-Chris Farley - it's a shame his career and life was cut short due to an overdose, because in watching Chris Farley, he had the potential to become as successful as say Mike Myers and Jim Carrey.
+Chris Farley - it's a shame his career and life was cut short due to an overdose because in watching Chris Farley, he had the potential to become as successful as say, Mike Myers and Jim Carrey.
 Loved Beverly Hills Ninja, was good in Tommy Boy although I was a tad disappointed in that film.
 His penchant for physical comedy had me laughing at times.
-Suffice to say Farley, despite his short-lived time, made quite an impression on me.
+Suffice to say, Farley, despite his short-lived time, made quite an impression on me.

 Notable Favourites: Beverly Hills Ninja, Saturday Night Live, Tommy Boy

-Mike Myers - just to show that Jim Carrey wasn't the only Canadian comic on the block, Mike Myers established himself as a stand up performer, whilst also creating two memorable cinematic comedy characters in Wayne from Wayne's World and Austin Powers.
-His odd physical movements, silly voices and improvisational ability, as well selling characters that audiences can root for, whilst still making us laugh, makes him a top draw.
+Mike Myers - just to show that Jim Carrey wasn't the only Canadian comic on the block, Mike Myers established himself as a stand-up performer, whilst also creating two memorable cinematic comedy characters in Wayne from Wayne's World and Austin Powers.
+His odd physical movements, silly voices and improvisational ability, as well as selling characters that audiences can root for, whilst still making us laugh, makes him a top draw.

 Notable Favourites: SNL, Austin Powers and Wayne's World

 Leslie Nielsen - the 1980s and to some extent 1990s king of physical comedy, Nielsen's brand of slapstick and deadpan humour is akin to that of Rowan Atkinson's Mr Bean character, where Nielsen's characters are oblivious and complicit to the absurd and amusing things that take place around him.
-Though Airplane!
-Was his first major comedy, he had always shown an interest in comedy.
-He followed it up with further parodies the Naked Gun films, Repossessed, James Bond like spy comedy, Spy Hard and Wrongfully Accused.
+Though Airplane! was his first major comedy, he had always shown an interest in comedy.
+He followed it up with further parodies the Naked Gun films, Repossessed, James Bond-like spy comedy, Spy Hard and Wrongfully Accused.